CMihai99/fyndro/README.md

 ## Contributing

 The main purpose of this repository is to continue evolving Andro, making it faster and easier to use.
 You can contribute by:

-- closing an issue
+- fixing an issue
-- fixing a bug
-- adding new features
+- adding a feature
-- improving the documentation, and so on.
+- improving the documentation, and more

 ## Copyright and License